opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 ```

 ## Importing Target Clusters
-By default, if a `targetClusterEndpoint` option isn't provided this CDK will create an OpenSearch Service Domain (using provided options) to be the target cluster of this solution.
+By default, if a `targetClusterEndpoint` option isn't provided, this CDK will create an OpenSearch Service Domain (using provided options) to be the target cluster of this solution.
 While setting up this Domain, the CDK will also configure a relevant security group and allows options to configure an access policy on the Domain (`accessPolicies` and `openAccessPolicyEnabled` options) such that the Domain is fully setup for use at deployment.

 In the case of an imported target cluster, there are normally some modifications that need to be made on the existing target cluster to allow proper functioning of this solution after deployment which the below subsections elaborate on.